Joffreybvn/wine-quality-analysis/README.md

 1. Determine **the criteria that influence the quality** of red wine by analysing the dataframe.
 2. Find out **which are the best and worst** wines.

-# Dataframe analysis
+# Data analysis
-The complete analysis and its details is avaibale on [Google collab](https://colab.research.google.com/drive/1VdehLoCJraz0GHCz8B6EmgoCrP33TVoc?usp=sharing), or directly in the [notebook of this repo]().
+The complete analysis and its details is avaibale on [Google collab](https://colab.research.google.com/drive/1VdehLoCJraz0GHCz8B6EmgoCrP33TVoc?usp=sharing), or directly in the [notebook of this repo](https://github.com/Joffreybvn/wine-quality-analysis/blob/master/wine_quality_analysis.ipynb).

 ## The target: the Quality